Hyla96/hugo-website/content/en/home/index.md

 Gabriel Costache - Building software for the web

-This website is in progress, eventually you'll find some of my projects here.
+This website is in progress, eventually you can still find some of my projects here.